-- – It has an extremely extensive 100+ page manual, which is that long because its a “Build log” – a humorous journey authored by our first F104 customer in Belgium.
-The Tiger paint scheme is modeled after the Belgian Air Force’s F104 “Tiger Meet” aircraft.
+- – The construction manual is more than 100 pages, but its actually a “Build Log” – a humorous journey authored by our first F104 customer in Belgium.
+The Tiger paint scheme we gave the prototype is modeled after the Belgian Air Force’s F104 “Tiger Meet” aircraft.
+(Markings to make the paper decals are included in the kit)

-- – It has a full flying stab (just like the real plane).
-Flaps are optional.
-The prototype was built with drooping ailerons but we found that flaps weren’t necessary.
+- – It has a full flying stab (just like the real plane) with a custom-made 3D-printed mount.
+It has CF wing spars and a drooped LE – and we installed flaperons, but during development we found that flaps really weren’t necessary.

-- – It has some flight characteristics similar to the full-size plane, including a “deep stall” and a super-fast roll rate. it requires a working rudder.
+- – It has some specific flight characteristics which are similar to the full-size plane, including a “deep stall” and a super-fast roll rate.
+It requires a working rudder (and you must use the rudder).
 It flies very well once properly set up!

 - – It must be kept as light as possible.
 Use small servos and a 1300mah 3cell battery.